 Special requests should be made prior to placing your Instacart order.
 For example, “place all produce in produce bags”, “pick the latest expiration date”, or “avoid hairy deli guy when getting my lunch meat”, etc. You can also choose replacements ahead of time for each item, should they not have something in stock.

 When your Instacart shopper is finished, you’ll be notified when they’re on their way.
 You can track where they’re at in the Instacart app.
 Don’t want to put that bra back on to answer the door?
 You don’t have to.
 Just ask your Instacart shopper to leave your groceries on the porch.
-Yep, you can be completely unsocial!
+Hey, social distancing, right?
 Lastly, Instacart offers a small incentive for referrals.
 You’ll receive 10$ towards groceries for every person you refer, up to $50, and those people will receive $10 toward their first Instacart order as well.

 Review of Instacart – The Cons